jamesbeedy/modeling-for-ha/source/index.rst

- .. revealjs:: Webapps and DBS

-      Every webapp needs the same things, usually in different places

-      Abstract from cfgmgmt --> save cycles

-      Automate everything

-      Replicable environments accross heterogeneous providers

-.. revealjs:: All Openstack services can be configured to be HA!
+.. revealjs:: All Openstack services can be HA!
+ :title-heading: h2
- :subtitle: Different techniques can be used for each service
+ :subtitle: Different techniques can/should be used for each type of service
  :subtitle-heading: h4

   .. rst-class:: fragment

       Different services need different HA architectures
           * Stateless services
-              * API endpoints
+              - API endpoints
-              * Schedulers
+              - Schedulers
-              * Service Agents
+              - Service Agents

           * Statefull Services
-              * Messaging queues
+              - Messaging queues
-              * Databases
+              - Databases
-              * Storage
+              - Storage

 .. revealjs:: Example Juju Openstack Bundle